 In need of a stretch?
 Wildheart in Downtown Canmore is my favorite place for a yoga sesh.
 They also have barre classes if you want to get your heart rate up a little!

 One of the best easy hikes in Canmore is Grotto Canyon.
 Even in the winter, this famous canyon with rock art is possible to walk along the frozen creek.
 In the summertime, it’s popular for families seeking to enjoy the narrow slot canyon and climbers looking to scale its walls.
 At only 4km in length, you can check this one off the list in an hour or two.

 86. Indoor Rock Climbing at Elevation Place

-In the winter a fun thing to do in Canmore is go indoor rock climbing at the well-known rec center.
-They have a huge rockwall and it’s perfect for beginners and intermediates.
+A fun thing to do in Canmore in the winter is going indoor rock climbing at the well-known rec center.
+They have a huge rock wall and it’s perfect for beginners and intermediates.